Property Rights of a Child after their parent's divorce

 Right of a daughter in her father's property

-The rights of the daughter to her father's part of the property have always been one of the most discussed topics of equality and fairness.
-Daughters become co-owners of familial property after 2005.
-In 2020, the Supreme Court ruled that daughters have equal access to their father's property, even if they died prior to 2005.
-This strengthened their inheritance rights further.
+The daughter's rights in the share of her father's property have always been one of the most talked-about aspects dealing with equality and justice.
+After 2005, daughters became coparceners in ancestral property.
+In 2020, the Supreme Court held that daughters would have an equal right to their father's property, even if they passed away before 2005.
+This further strengthened their inheritance rights.

 The coparceners' daughters will benefit from the judgment and will be given equal rights as sons in their father's property.
 They would now have a right to inherit their father's property by birth.
 The daughter can also request a share in the property and bequeath her share in a will.
 But this case is only limited to HUF property.